ICS491TeamLucio/lucio.github.io/index.md

 ```
 data/
-  data/
-  head.html      # the <head>
-  main.js        # import all the client-side html and js files (important if creating or deleting any directories)
+  OHA Test Data Grant_2013_2014_2015_2016_Table.xlsx # function to parse excel file

 static/
-  bower_components/           # Define collection processing code (client + server side)
-    components/        # BaseCollection is an abstract superclass of all RadGrad data model entities.
+  bower_components/  # bootstrap, angular ui, suave ui, etc.
+  components/        # backend for the listing and visualizers
-    css/    # Represents a specific interest, such as "Software Engineering".
+  css/               # style.css
-    images/     # Profiles provide portfolio data for a user.
+  images/            # contains all the images used for the site
-    js/
+  js/                # javascript
-  ui/
+    app.js/        # javascript for the app
+    listing.js/    # javascript for the listing page
+    route.js/      # route that connects each webpage to each other

 templates/
-  database/      # holds the JSON file used to initialize the database on startup.
+  contactus.html/	# contact us page
+  index.html/	    # landing page
+  listings.html/	 # listing page
+  qa.html/	       # QA page

 app.py/           # impoty os - needed for Flask
 graph.png/        # generate plot as image passable to frontend
-parse_to_json.py/# used to parse information from excel to data
+parse_to_json.py/ # used to parse information from excel to data
 test.html/        # generate plot as image passable to frontend
 tests.py/         # generate plot as image passable to frontend
 ```

 ### Import conventions